Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 Caleb Martin Insights vs. the Knicks

-- This season, he's accounted for 8.6% of his team's three-pointers made, averaging 1.2 per game.
+- Martin is averaging 3.3 three-point field goal attempts per game this season, which is 8.3% of his team's tries from beyond the arc.

-- Martin's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Martin's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Knicks are the 12th-best defensive squad in the league, giving up 113.1 points per contest.
+- Giving up 113.1 points per game, the Knicks are the 12th-ranked team in the NBA on defense.

+- The Knicks allow 42 rebounds per game, ranking seventh in the league.

-- On the boards, the Knicks are ranked seventh in the league, conceding 42 rebounds per contest.
+- In terms of assists, the Knicks have conceded 25.1 per game, 13th in the league.

-- The Knicks are the 13th-ranked squad in the league, giving up 25.1 assists per game.
+- The Knicks are the 25th-ranked squad in the NBA at allowing threes, giving up 13 made 3-pointers per contest.

 Caleb Martin vs. the Knicks